Mold Railway: 1859-1923: Takeover by the LNWR

-Early improvements

 When the Mold and Denbigh Junction Railway opened in 1869, through traffic on the line was heavy, and the remaining single track at the Mold end of the main line was doubled to cope.
 The Ffrith line suffered from severe gradients, the ruling gradient being 1 in 40; no passenger train ever worked over the section from Ffrith Junction to Coed Talon.
-The LNWR decided to make a new connection to the pits around Coed Talon; by Act of 16 July 1866 the LNWR was empowered to build from a new junction near Mold (Tryddyn Junction) to join the former line near Tryddyn, including adoption of part of the Nerquis line, though curves wee eased.
+The LNWR decided to make a new connection to the pits around Coed Talon; by an act of Parliament of 16 July 1866 the LNWR was empowered to build from a new junction near Mold (Tryddyn Junction) to join the former line near Tryddyn, including adoption of part of the Nerquis line, though curves wee eased.
 The line opened as far as Oak Pits Colliery on 16 March 1869, and on to Coed Talon on 8 July 1870; there was a triangular junction there.